VinEdw/phy-2540-expt-02/expt-02.typ

 $m_p$ is the mass of the piston & platform, taken from the label on the gas law apparatus.
 $D$ is the piston diameter, taken from the label on the gas law apparatus.

+Some constants that were needed in the analysis were the universal gas constant $R$ and the acceleration due to gravity $g$.
+Both values were taken from the lab manual.
+Note that the value of $g$ used is for the science building, where the experiment was performed.

 #figure(
   {
     let format = (none, auto)